 Royal Albert Docks

-The Royal Albert Docks is my favorite place to stay when I come to Liverpool, its the heartbeat of this historic and vibrant city.
-Liverpool’s Albert dock had once dominated global trade, in fact, 40 percent of global trade passed through here.
+The Royal Albert Docks is my favorite place to stay when I come to Liverpool, it's the heartbeat of this historic and vibrant city.
+Liverpool's Albert dock had once dominated global trade, in fact, 40 percent of global trade passed through here.
 The docks suffered severe damage during the war and by the early 1980s, the docks were abandoned.
-In recent times though the docks have undergone major regeneration work and is now a lively hub home to museums such as the Tate Liverpool and the Merseyside maritime, restaurants, cafes, and cocktail bars and is a cool place to hang out.
+In recent times though the docks have undergone major regeneration work and are now a lively hub home to museums such as the Tate Liverpool and the Merseyside maritime, restaurants, cafes, and cocktail bars and is a cool place to hang out.

 I would recommend staying at the Jurys Inn hotel, it’s in a great location right on the docks, and just a couple of minutes walk to Liverpool one shopping center and the price is very reasonable too.

 Lining the city's waterfront is this grade I listed building.
 An iconic landmark of Liverpool that stands just over 98 meters tall and features two Liver birds, one on each tower, with one overlooking the city and the other overlooking the sea.
 You can now take the royal liver 360 tour, offering wonderful views from the towers, overlooking the city and the sea.

 Tickets for the tour must be booked online and in advance and prices are £15 per adult and £10 per child.

 British music experience

 Another example of the city's connection to music.
 Come and discover the history of rock and pop, and see outfits worn by top artists such as Freddy Mercury, and the Spice Girls as well as musical instruments from the likes of Noel Gallagher.
 Have a go at learning to play an instrument in the interactive studio, like drums and guitars.
 A great place to spend a few hours and brilliant fun for the whole family.